Endymion (Simmons novel): Aenea's rescue

-On Hyperion, a hunting guide named Raul Endymion is given a mission from Martin Silenus: rescue Aenea, who is about to return from the Time Tombs; find Old Earth; destroy the Pax; and stop the TechnoCore.
+On Hyperion, a hunting guide named Raul Endymion is given a mission from Martin Silenus: rescue Aenea, who is about to emerge from the Time Tombs; find Old Earth; destroy the Pax; and stop the TechnoCore.
 Endymion is helped by android A. Bettik and by the Consul's starship.

 The Pax, which teaches that Aenea is a dangerous abomination, knows that she is about to arrive from the Time Tombs.
 Father-Captain Federico de Soya is instructed to capture her.
 The Shrike and Aenea simultaneously arrive; the Shrike massacres most of the Pax military units.
 In the confusion, Endymion rescues Aenea.

 Father de Soya pursues Aenea in the Archangel-class courier ship Raphael.
 The ship's new technology allows faster-than-light travel without time debt, at the price of a painful death and resurrection during each trip.
 Aenea convinces de Soya to allow her ship to land on the planet Renaissance Vector.
 She flies the ship through an ancient farcaster portal, which has been inactive since the Fall of Hyperion.
 De Soya attempts to disable Aenea's ship, but is too late to prevent it from farcasting.

 Traveling through the River Tethys

 The damaged ship arrives on an unknown planet.
 Aenea and Raul construct a raft to follow the River Tethys without the ship.
 De Soya begins an odyssey of continuous deaths and resurrections through all known planetary systems in order to find her.

 The next farcaster sends Aenea to the ocean planet Mare Infinitus.
 They encounter a sea platform occupied by Pax guards.
 Raul boards the hawking mat and goes alone to the platform, taking some explosives in order to create a distraction.
 He succeeds, but only after being injured by the Pax and losing the mat.
 Next, they translate to Hebron.
 They find the Jewish home planet completely abandoned.
 De Soya's search brings him to Mare Infinitus, where he finds evidence that Aenea and Endymion have been there.
 De Soya and his crew are rerouted to Pacem.
-They assign Rhadamanth Nemes, part of a new officer corps, to his guard.
+Cardinal Lourdusamy, the Vatican Secretary of State, assigns Rhadamanth Nemes, part of a new officer corps, to De Soya's guard.